 Extensive performance opportunities

 The woodwind program at UNCSA is a highly focused training environment for the aspiring performer with a specially designed education tailored to the student’s needs and professional goals.
-Its full-time resident faculty includes internationally recognized artist-teachers Tadeu Coelho, flute; Robert Listokin, clarinet; Robin Driscoll, oboe; Saxton Rose, bassoon; and Taimur Sullivan, saxophone.
+Its full-time resident faculty includes internationally recognized artist-teachers Tadeu Coelho, flute; Oskar Espina-Ruiz, clarinet; Merideth Hite, oboe; Saxton Rose, bassoon; and Taimur Sullivan, saxophone.

 The graduate program enables students to refine their technical skills and develop advanced interpretative techniques through the study and performance of significant works from the woodwind literature.
-A unique and progressive career strategies curriculum readies students for the competitive job market, competitions, orchestral and DMA auditions.
+A unique and progressive career strategies curriculum readies students for the competitive job market, competitions, orchestral and Doctor of Musical Arts (DMA) auditions.
 In addition to the master’s degree, the one-year Professional Artist Certificate program provides further focus on job placement and the development of future performing artists at the highest level.
 Supplementing on-campus performance opportunities are numerous professional ensembles active in the region with a tradition of hiring advanced UNCSA students.

 The four-year undergraduate program at UNCSA is designed for aspiring professional performers.
 The intensive music curriculum provides comprehensive training in performance, music literature, pedagogy, business skills and music research, providing UNCSA graduates with all the necessary tools to further their studies at the nation’s top graduate programs or begin their professional careers.